anusii/solidui/README.md

 - **SolidThemeToggleConfig** - Configurable theme switching with light/dark mode support
 - Integrated theme toggle in SolidScaffold with responsive behavior

+### ℹ️ About Dialogue

+- **SolidAboutConfig** - Configurable About dialogue with application information
+- **SolidAboutButton** - About button component with customisable content
+- Integrated About button in SolidScaffold with automatic application info detection

 ### 🛠️ Utilities & Constants

 - **NavigationConstants** - Predefined constants for consistent navigation,